ldynia/learning-api-styles/src/network/README.md

 ```

 Until now, we have a root CA certificate, but we are interested in obtaining a certificate for our server.
-The root CA could issue such certificate, by receiving the public key of the server from us, binding it with the server name into a certificate, and signing using the generated root CA private key (`ca.key`).
+The root CA could issue such certificate, by receiving the public key of the server from us, binding it with the server name into a certificate, and signing using the root CA private key (`ca.key`).
 Nevertheless, this isn't done in practice.

 Any use of the private key creates a risk of leaking it.
-Therefore, the root CA minimizes the use of the private key, by storing it in a Hardware Security Module (HSM), in a safe, and employing additional physical security measures.
+Therefore, the root CA minimizes the use of its private key, by storing it in a Hardware Security Module (HSM), in a safe, and employing additional physical security measures.
 Instead of directly issuing server certificates, the root CA will issue certificates for so-called issuing CAs, and only these issuing CAs will issue certificates for consumer servers.
 This will create a certificate chain of trust with the root CA as the trust anchor.

-The following code shows issuing CA certificate signing request, the issuing CA, e.g., `example.com Issuing CA`, a separate organization from the root CA, will generate its private key (`ica.key`).
+The following block shows a certificate signing request performed by a issuing CA.
+The issuing CA, e.g., `example.com Issuing CA`, a separate organization from the root CA, will generate its private key (`ica.key`).
-The issuing CA coverts its public key into a certificate signing request (`ica.csr`), and sends it to the root CA, who signs it with its private key.
+The issuing CA then coverts its public key into a certificate signing request (`ica.csr`), and sends it to the root CA, who signs it with its private key.
 Note that the public-key cryptography algorithm can differ among various certificates present in the certificate chain.
 In our example, the issuing CA uses Elliptic Curve Cryptography (ECC), while the root CA uses RSA.